What Does GEMSAS Stand For?

 One of the key functions of GEMSAS is to calculate the GPA and rank each applicant from the highest preferenced medical school to the lowest.
 GEMSAS uses percentage results to calculate your GPA and may use grades if percentage results are not provided on the transcripts or retrieved through ARTS.

-To calculate your GPA, all you need is your recent undergraduate degree transcripts and follow simple instructions laid out by GEMSAS.
+To calculate your GPA, all you need is your recent undergraduate degree transcripts and follow the simple instructions laid out by GEMSAS.
 Although some medical schools use postgraduate studies in GPA calculation, the instructions are the same in both cases.
 Let us go step-by-step to understand how to calculate your GPA based on your recent degree qualification using the GEMSAS algorithm:

 Step 1 - Determine your Degree Qualification

-Step 2: Enter the Credit Points/Original Grades for Each Unit.
+Step 2: Enter the Credit Points/Original Grades for Each Unit

 Each degree constitutes a certain number of units and credit points offered at the first, second, and final year of the study period.
 Enter the credit points achieved as per your transcript based on each enrolled unit.